st3v3nmw/obsidian-spaced-repetition/docs/docs/en/index.md

 !!! tip "Help & Support"

     :material-circle-medium: Visit the [discussions](https://github.com/st3v3nmw/obsidian-spaced-repetition/discussions/) section for Q&A help, feedback, and general discussion.<br/>
-    :material-circle-medium: Raise an issue [here](https://github.com/st3v3nmw/obsidian-spaced-repetition/issues/) if you have a feature request or a bug-report.
+    :material-circle-medium: Raise an issue [here](https://github.com/st3v3nmw/obsidian-spaced-repetition/issues/) if you have a feature request or a bug report.

 !!! tip "Contributing"